 abortifacient Substance that induces abortion.
 A chronic neurobiologic disease in which genetic, psychosocial, and environmental factors induce changes in the individual's absence seizure Generalized seizure that does not involve motor convulsions; also referred to as petit mal. addiction behavior to compulsively use drugs despite the harm that may result. absorption The uptake of nutrients and drugs from the GI tract.
-ADH (antidiuretic hormone) Polypeptide substance synthesized by the hypothalamus and released from the posterior pituitary gland that regulates water balance in the body by altering urine volume at the collecting acetate Compound that contains acetic acid. normone) ducts. acetylcholine (ACH) Neurotransmitter of parasympathetic (cholinergic) nerves; stimulates the cholinergic receptor; excitatory neurotransmitter in the basal ganglia. adipose tissue Tissue containing fat cells; fat. , adrenergic neuronal blocker Drug that acts at the neuronal nerve endings to reduce the formation or release of NE. acetylcholinesterase An enzyme that inactivates acetylcholine.
-Diotaci acid rebound Effect in which a great volume of acid is secreted by the stomach in response to the reduced acid environment caused by antacid neutralization. adrenergic receptor Receptor located on internal organs that responds to norepinephrine and epinephrine. adsorbent Substance that has the ability to attach other substances to its surface. acidification Process that alters the pH to less than 7. acidosis pH less than 7.45 or a condition in which the tissues have relatively more acid or acid waste than normal; disturbance of acid-base balance; when the pH of the blood is below 7.35. acquired immunity Protection from viral reinfection in the form of antibodies produced during an infection (active) or produced after exposure to a vaccine (passive).
+ADH (antidiuretic Polypeptide substance synthesized by the hypothalamus and released from the posterior pituitary gland that regulates water acetate Compound that contains acetic acid. normone) ducts. acetylcholine (ACH) Neurotransmitter of parasympathetic (cholinergic) nerves; stimulates the cholinergic receptor: excitatory neurotransmitter adipose tissue Tissue containing fat cells; fat. in the basal ganglia. adrenergic neuronal blocker Drug that acts at the neuronal nerve endings to reduce the formation or release of NE. acetylcholinesterase An enzyme that inactivates acetylcholine. acid rebound Effect in which a great volume of acid is secreted by the stomach in response to the reduced acid environment caused adrenergic receptor Receptor located on internal organs that responds to norepinephrine and epinephrine. by antacid neutralization. adsorbent Substance that has the ability to attach other substances to its surface. acidification Process that alters the pH to less than 7. acidosis pH less than 7.45 or a condition in which the tissues have relatively more acid or acid waste than normal; disturbance of acid-base balance; when the pH of the blood is below 7.35. acquired immunity Protection from viral reinfection in the form of antibodies produced during an infection (active) or produced after exposure to a vaccine (passive).